vboyev-MSFT/defender-docs/unified-secops-platform/overview-deploy.md

 ---

-# Deploy Microsoft's unified security operations platform
+# Deploy Microsoft's unified SecOps platform

 Microsoft's unified security operations platform combines the capabilities of Microsoft Defender portal, Microsoft Sentinel, and other Microsoft Defender services.
 This platform provides a comprehensive view of your organization's security posture and helps you to detect, investigate, and respond to threats across your organization.